Change Matplotlib Background Color With Examples

 • Next, we have to plot a regular graph

-• Then create axes object
+• Then, create an axes object

 Syntax: